Menu

 Funding that Helps Your Company Grow into Global Markets

 Small and medium-sized companies may access up to $50,000 in funding to assist with international market development activities.
-We cover up to 50% of costs for export marketing of your products and services in international markets where you have little or no sales.
+They cover up to 50% of costs for export marketing of your products and services in international markets where you have little or no sales.

 Grants and Funding Available from the Government of Canada